 The Direct Mail Activity panel can give you a preview of your created mail (upper right hand corner) along with detailed information about the current status of the delivery of each of your mailpieces.

-Preview Created Mail – view or download a .PDF of each mailpiece created for this campaign.
+Preview Created Mail – view, search or download a .PDF of each mailpiece created for this campaign.

 Audience – This figure represents the number of mailpieces created for this campaign.
 Click the details button to jump to a list of each recipient in the “Offline Audience” panel.